hipe/tmx/zerk/doc/issues/052-the-philosophy-of-argument-scanner.md

-assume that some caller is the backend operation driving the whole parse (pursuant to our [#052] founding principle). it will (reasonably) break if we pass it a route for a primary it doesn't know about, and that's exacty what "added" primaries are (typically but not necessarily - but the following handling still holds regardless).
+assume that some caller is the backend operation driving the whole parse (pursuant to our [#052] founding principle). it will (reasonably) break if we pass it a formal branch item for a primary it doesn't know about, and that's exacty what "added" primaries are (typically but not necessarily - but the following handling still holds regardless).